Terence Stamp, '60s British film legend and star of 'Superman,' dies at 87

 His career spanned more than 60 films, both blockbusters and arthouse, but perhaps his most widely known performance was portraying General Zod, the alien villain, in early Superman films.

-In his memoir, The Ocean Fell into the Drop, Stamp describes being mesmerized at an early age by Cary Grant's The Bishop's Wife, the 1947 classic Christmas comedy.
+In his memoir, The Ocean Fell into the Drop, Stamp describes being mesmerized at an early age by Cary Grant in The Bishop's Wife, the 1947 classic Christmas comedy.

 "When I discovered he'd been born Archie Leech and was a working-class lad from Bristol, I was impressed in ways it's hard to explain," Stamp wrote.
 "I didn't stop watching television."